You-RimKim/eat-or-die-game/readme.md

 Game: Eat or Die

 https://you-rimkim.github.io/eat-or-die-game/
+// Deployment is still not working, unfortunately.
+// Still trying to manage to make it work.
+//Everything works on local, though.

 ## Description
     Eat or Die is a single-player, browser-based pixel-game with the goal to incentivise the player to opt for healthy food options.